denersoares/D4rwin/README.md

 ## **Troubleshooting and FAQ**

 - **Issue**: "BLAST alignment is taking too long."
-  - **Solution**: Ensure that you are using appropriate batch sizes and taxonomic levels to optimize processing time.
+  - **Solution**: Ensure that you are using appropriate batch sizes to optimize processing time.

 ---